martinsumner/riak_kv/docs/ObjectAPI.md

 Riak carries metadata about an object, primarily:

 - the last modified date;
+  - internally within Riak this is a timestamp to microsecond accuracy,
+  - when presented via the HTTP API the accuracy is truncated to a second.
 - the deleted status (does the object represent a current value or a record of deletion).
 - the ["dot" for each content item](#version-vector) - this is not returned via the API;
 - the content type